• Skip to main content

 Instructions

-• Ladle immediately into sterilised jars leaving 2 cm from the top and seal immediately with a screw top lid
+• Store.
+Ladle jam immediately into sterilised jars leaving 2 cm from the top and seal immediately with a screw top lid.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.